ito-adrianto/ito-adrianto.github.io/_pages/presentations.md

 - INFORMS Annual Meeting, Seattle, WA

 *Sharing is Caring: Employee Stock Ownership Plans and Employee Satisfaction in U.S. Manufacturing*
-- The Annual Meeting of the Academy of Management, Chicago, IL • The Industry Studies Association Annual Conference, Sacramento, CA • Annual People and Organizations Conference, Philadelphia, PA
+- The Annual Meeting of the Academy of Management, Chicago, IL
+- The Industry Studies Association Annual Conference, Sacramento, CA
+- Annual People and Organizations Conference, Philadelphia, PA

-- Are Employee-Owned Firms Luddites?
-Effects of Ownership on Adoption of Robots and Employment after Adoption
+*Are Employee-Owned Firms Luddites?
+Effects of Ownership on Adoption of Robots and Employment after Adoption*
-- The Industry Studies Association Annual Conference, Sacramento, CA • Kelso Workshop, New Brunswick, NJ
+- The Industry Studies Association Annual Conference, Sacramento, CA
+- Kelso Workshop, New Brunswick, NJ

 **2023**